InstructCoder: Instruction Tuning Large Language Models for Code Editing: InstructCoder: Instruction-tuning Empowers Code Editing

 \subsection{Postprocessing}

-Following Self-Instruct~\citep{wang2022self-instruct}, deduplication is applied on the generated instructions to remove instructions that have a ROUGE-L~\citep{lin2004rouge} overlap score larger than 0.7 with the existing instructions.
-We also employ MinHash with Locality Sensitive Hashing (LSH) indexing using datasketch\footnote{\url{http://ekzhu.com/datasketch/}} to remove instances with an input code Jaccard similarity greater than 0.75, in order to deduplicate at the code level.
-More heuristic rules were used to clean the generated data.
-With postprocessing, we achieved a high level of effectiveness in eliminating erroneous and redundant data.
+Following Self-Instruct~\citep{wang2022self-instruct}, deduplication was applied on the generated instructions to remove instructions that have a ROUGE-L~\citep{lin2004rouge} overlap score larger than 0.7 with the existing instructions.
+For the code, we employed MinHash with Locality Sensitive Hashing (LSH) indexing to remove instances with a Jaccard similarity greater than 0.75.
+Ultimately, InstructCoder comprises over 114,000 distinct code editing tasks.
+For experimental purposes, we designated 95\% of the tasks for training, while the remaining 5\% formed our validation set.

-We kept 95\% of the dataset as the train set and assigned 5\% of the dataset as the validation set.
-The test set is built with held-out seed samples from real GitHub data to better reflect the real-world edit cases.
-Since commit messages from GitHub code edits are noisy, we conducted manual quality filtering.
-As a result, InstructCoder consists of 108391 training samples, 5708 validation samples and 134 test samples.